About Child Welfare Wonk

 Every week you’ll get timely inside-baseball updates on federal policy, thorough analysis (with some fun to minimize its soporific effect), and everything else you need to do your important work improving the lives of children and families.

-I'm Zach, a social entrepreneur who has been working for the past 15 years to make federal policy work better for children and families.
-I spent 12 of those years as an advocate at the American Academy of Pediatrics (or “Big Child” when I was trying to look cool at parties, though alas I am not…), leading their federal child welfare policy and advocacy work.
+I'm a social entrepreneur, writer, and wonk who has worked on child and family policy for over 15 years.
+Before starting my own ventures, I spent 12 of years as an advocate at the American Academy of Pediatrics (or “Big Child” when I was trying to look cool at parties, though alas I am not…), leading federal child welfare policy & advocacy.

 My passion is the intersection of health, human services, and economic policy as it impacts children and families in or likely to enter the child welfare system.
-As a child welfare policy nerd I am here to help your critical work; I will gladly turn snoozy 200-page white papers and Delphic sub-regulatory policy guidance into what you actually need to know for Monday’s staff meeting, or to be able to talk to a foster parent at a constituent coffee when they start speaking in acronyms and jargon.
+I started Child Welfare Wonk to help your critical work; I will gladly turn snoozy 200-page white papers and Delphic sub-regulatory policy guidance into what you actually need to know for Monday’s staff meeting, or to be able to talk to a foster parent at a constituent coffee when they start speaking in acronyms and jargon.

 I have an MPH in health policy from GW, where I spent much of my time looking at the intersection of health and child welfare policy.
 I am the kind of dork who got excited to write his master’s capstone about federal policy opportunities to expand access to non-pharmaceutical mental health treatment options for youth in foster care.